walbeck85/AttentHive/README.md

 - Dashboard metrics for households with multiple pets
 - Improved onboarding for shared households and pet-sitters

-If you have ideas that would make Mimamori more useful for your household or care network, please open an issue or submit a PR.
+If you have ideas that would make AttentHive more useful for your household or care network, please open an issue or submit a PR.

 ---